harapan1231/reveal.js-showcase/ai-1709/content/03-course-of-action.md

 <span>
 ### Courses of action

-- Chatbot
-- Embedded in ideas
+- At First, Make A Chatbot.
+- Embed Its Essence In Various Ideas.

+*Stimulate communication,*
+*excite information.*
 </span>